drouillard/openblock/README.md

 This project is designed to make it easy to deploy and manage a private network of Ethereum nodes.

+## Getting Started

+See the README in Architect directory for directions on how to get started.

 ## Architect

 This project is modeled after [puppeth](https://blog.ethereum.org/2017/04/14/geth-1-6-puppeth-master/).
 It handles the setup and configuration of machines.
 Unlike puppeth which uses docker, the main requirement of Architect is a version of Node V4+